concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

     + Occasionally helpful.
 Occasionally.
 - **The bad**
     + Increase function calls and property merging.
-    + Can obscure a components dependencies.
+    + Can obscure a component's dependencies.
     + Can easily lead to tight coupling and debugging nightmares.
 - Favor surfacing values or methods through props over `ref`s.